-- Discover Visioning with an understanding of strategic context, and the existing movement and place functions. - Create Identifying issues and opportunities - Deliver Identify and validate options and refine to a proven concept - Manage Implementation, monitoring and improvements

-Healthy Streets Approach

-Healthy Streets Approach focuses on the quality of the human experience of streets.
+The movement and place framework can help inform pedestrian provision with the outlined core process of: Discover - Visioning with an understanding of strategic context, and the existing movement and place functions.
+Create - Identifying issues and opportunities Deliver - Identify and validate options and refine to a proven concept Manage - Implementation, monitoring and improvements Healthy Streets Approach Healthy Streets Approach focuses on the quality of the human experience of streets.
 It includes a range of assessment tools, including prompting questions, which are simple and related to easily observable properties of the street.
 The ten healthy streets indicators are shown in the diagram below.